Kino Castle: History

 Rammed earthworks measuring 7 meters wide and 6–7 meters high account for more than 80% of the castle walls.
 However, 1.5 meter wide paving stones are laid on the inside and outside of the bottom of the castle wall, giving it a strong atmosphere.
 The two overhangs on the front of the defenses are built with stone walls.
 Water gates to prevent the walls from collapsing due to running water are concentrated on the defensive front.
 There are four sluice gates, with stone walls built 2 to 3 meters below the castle walls to provide water inlets, and earthworks on the tops of the water channels.
 The other two are percolation gates that allow water to flow naturally between the stone walls.
 In addition, embankment-like remains were excavated in two valleys on the castle side of the water gate to protect the castle walls from debris flows and running water and to secure water.

 There were four castle gates: the east, south, and west gates on the front of the defenses, and the north gate on the back of the defenses.
 The main entrance is the west gate, and it was protected by a corner tower.
-There is also a rammed-earth mound measuring about 300 meters in length, about 3 meters in height, and about 21 meters in width at the base located in the rural area where the low hills at the southern foot of Ki Castle protrude from the north and south.
+There is also a rammed-earth mound measuring about 300 meters in length, about 3 meters in height, and about 21 meters in width at the base located in the rural area where the low hills at the southern foot of Kino Castle protrude from the north and south.
 It is also believed to have been the site of a secondary fortification intended to protect the approach road to the castle.

 From the bottom of the wall many wooden products were unearthed, as well as Sue ware and Haji ware pottery, inkstones, whetstones, nails and other ironware.
 Relics related to Buddhism, such as tiled pagodas, water vases, and vessels, have been unearthed around the foundations of the buildings on the summit of the mountain.
-From these relics, it was determined that a Buddhist temple was constructed on the site from the Asuka period to the Heian period after Ki Castle was abandoned as a fortification.
+From these relics, it was determined that a Buddhist temple was constructed on the site from the Asuka period to the Heian period after Kino Castle was abandoned as a fortification.

 In 1978, the first full-scale archaeological survey of the remains was undertaken.
 From the findings of this examination and excavated artifacts, it is believed that the castle was constructed in the Asuka period and was in operation for only a short time, from around the fourth quarter of the 7th century to the beginning of the 8th century, although it is also possible that the castle was built as early as 667 AD.
-Ki Castle was listed as one of Japan's Top 100 Castles by the Japan Castle Foundation in 2006.
+Kino Castle was listed as one of Japan's Top 100 Castles by the Japan Castle Foundation in 2006.